-- · thinking about the content of their texts - the processes they engage in to create the texts - how they feel about themselves as text creators experience.
-Having models and strong mentor texts can make thinking visible and ensure students see authentic writing and representing behaviours that explore ideas, describe one's growth, and solve problems.
+- · thinking about the content of their texts - the processes they engage in to create the texts - how they feel about themselves as text creators the experience.
+Having models and strong mentor texts can make thinking visible and ensure students see authentic writing and representing behaviours.

-It is important that students see their teachers writing with them and sharing in the
+It is important that students see their teachers writing with them and sharing in